MadeleineJonassen/IDATT1002-Systemutvikling-1/README.md

 ## Maven
 This system uses Maven.
 Maven is a tool that handles dependencies within a system.
-By using Maven, one can assure that every team member uses the same version of dependencies.
+By using Maven, one can ensure that every team member uses the same version of dependencies.
 These dependencies are declared in the pom.xml file.
 Not only can Maven be used for dependencies, but it can also used to compile and run tests.

 ## Information about the client